souradeep-das/Proffeth/README.md

 | Low Quality of content | The algorithm ensures faster payouts for active courses |
 | Low number of small-scale courses | The platform allows any type of skill-sharing activity|

-# Running the Application
-## Using Truffle to test contracts
+# Using Truffle to test contracts
 **Dependencies**
    1. Install [Truffle](https://truffleframework.com/truffle)
    2. Install [Ganache](https://truffleframework.com/ganache)